Multi-Token Prediction via Self-Distillation: Methodology

 Note that even though it is non-zero in general, we omit the entropy term in the KL involving only $P_{\theta_T}$ as it is constant w.r.t. optimization of the student parameters $\theta_S$.

 \paragraph{Advantages of the online approach.} The objective presented in \cref{eq:mtpo2} has a few desirable properties.
 First, the student forcing operation means the objective is on-policy.
-We actually generate a roll out sequence of $k$ tokens from the student model and then compute a ``reward'' based on how likely a strong oracle model thinks they are.
-Note that, unlike conventional RL, our roll out comprises a single forward pass.
+We actually ``roll out'' a sequence of $k$ tokens from the student model and then compute a ``reward'' based on how likely a strong oracle model thinks they are.
+Note that, unlike in conventional RL for LMs, our roll outs comprise a single forward pass.
 Second, it is also stable across training steps and sequences in the full training corpus.
 Computing next token likelihoods in service of \cref{eq:teacher-decomp} requires that the teacher model be implemented using the softmax readout function.
 However, we are not \textit{sampling} from the teacher's distribution, only materializing it.
 This ensures that the feedback the teacher provides given the same ground truth prefix and student proposal $y' \oplus x_{1:i}$ is deterministic and non-contradictory.

-We expect that an online MTP objective such as ours allows the student model to more efficiently learn to produce a coherent MTP distribution.
+We expect that an online MTP objective such as ours allows the student model to more efficiently learn to produce a coherent MTP distribution than it would under an offline objective.
+Indeed, our ablations in \cref{fig:train-dynamics-flagship-l3-online-offline,fig:dynamics-flagship-l3-online-offline} show that this true in practice.
+Training in an offline manner where $P_{\theta_T}$ in \cref{eq:mtpo2} is replaced with delta distribution corresponding to the ground truth tokens in the training data yields inferior results even when the dataset comprises completions generated using the teacher model itself.

-\paragraph{``Hard'' teacher distribution.} Finally, in service of clear and stable supervision signals, we also consider a version of \cref{eq:mtpo2} where the readout function applied to the teacher is also the argmax.
-This reduces $P_{\theta_T}(y'| x_{1:i})$ to a delta distribution with zero entropy.
+\paragraph{``Hard'' teacher distribution.} Finally, to further enhance the clarity of our supervision signals, we also consider a version of \cref{eq:mtpo2} where the readout function applied to the teacher is also the argmax.
+This reduces $P_{\theta_T}(y'| x_{1:i_{r}})$ to a delta distribution with zero entropy.
 By construction, computing the loss using a ``hard'' version of the student-forced teacher's distribution requires that the student's entropy drop to zero to minimize it completely.
 While we do not achieve such full convergence in our experiments, we do observe the desired entropy reduction effect one would expect under this setting and adopt it for our main training runs.

 \paragraph{Choice of teacher model.}